DALTX Real EstateDALTX Real EstateDALTX Real Estate

 Robert Udashen served as an assistant defense attorney working alongside Don Crowder.

-HBO’s Love & Death later brought him back into view, the young attorney in the shadow of a sensational case, learning in real time how psychology, law, and public opinion could collide in a single Texas courtroom.
+As portrayed in HBO’s Love & Death, he was the sharp, young attorney figuring out in real-time how law, psychology, and public opinion can violently collide in a single courtroom.

 Previous Page1234567891011121314Next Page